verboompj/arc_kubernetes/arc_for_azure_migrate.md

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon11.png)
 <br><br>

-Immidiately a popup appears on the right side where we can deploy the Dependency Agent , however we need to enable a second DCR for it and cannot combine it with our first.
+Immidiately a popup appears on the right side where we can deploy the Dependency Agent , however we need to enable a additional DCR for it and cannot combine it with our first.
 For that click on Create New

 <br><br>